chidea/client-rust/README.md

 ## Contributing

-Open-source, and contributions ... &mdash; they're always welcome!
-For ideas and suggestions, [create an issue on GitHub](https://github.com/skytable/client-rust/issues/new) and for patches, fork and open those pull requests [here](https://github.com/skytable/client-rust)!
+Contributions are always welcome.
+To submit patches please fork this repository and submit a pull request.
+If you find any bugs, [please open an issue here](https://github.com/skytable/client-rust/issues/new).

 ## License

-This client library is distributed under the permissive [Apache-2.0 License](https://github.com/skytable/client-rust/blob/next/LICENSE).
-Now go build great apps!
+This library is distributed under the [Apache-2.0 License](https://github.com/skytable/client-rust/blob/next/LICENSE).